Cancellations | Our policy for both clients and private tutors

 As per the tutor’s agreements, if a client complains that that too many sessions are being cancelled or rearranged, we will take steps to replace the tutor.
 We may further decide to reduce the clientele we offer to the tutor in the future.

-Tutors who cancel on tuition centres or other organisations
+For Tutors (tuition centres or other organisations)

 Organisations such as tuition centres, colleges and charities, rely heavily on high-level attendance of tutors in order to maintain their services.
 It therefore becomes necessary to have policies in place that reflect the importance of maintaining professionalism and attendance.